It’s not Greek to them. © Jain Lemos.

 You’ll need to help your designer assemble and finalize the visual elements which include the book’s photographs, illustrations, color scheme, typefaces, type treatments, folios, icons and ultimately the pacing of the pages as a whole.
 Mood boards are the way to go!
 MoodShare is a good virtual platform for collaboration with your designer.
 Pinterest is another way to quickly see a lot of design concepts on one page by searching pins and then assembling your own custom board.

-Start searching for the descriptive words that will become the base of the design concept.
+Start by searching for the descriptive words that will become the base of the design concept.
 What ideas express the core subject matter?
 Athlete profile = sporty.
 Social issue = serious.
 Travel = adventurous.
 Behind-the-Scenes = intimate.
 Period piece = vintage.
 Then drill further into the topic; a profile of an extreme athlete is sporty and edgy but a bio pic of a golfer is sporty and classy.
 Keep it simple here because just a few words are needed for you to start conceptualizing the visual pieces of the book.

 Most projects start out with a batch of representative or existing photographs.
 Documentaries covering live events won’t give you the advantage of seeing photos in the pre-production stage so ask your photographers to submit some placeholders.
 Edit to a handful for mood setters.
 I don’t like sampling photos from other photographers for the mood board.
 You’ll know who is shooting for your book when you get to this stage and it’s better to use images from their archives for design direction even if they’re not exactly on point.
 Picking up textures and elements from other images can be helpful from a marketing standpoint, though, especially images of product packaging design.